 Our Global Curriculum

+Children apply their core knowledge through termly projects, which are knowledge rich, aspirational and contextualised.
+Children work towards authentic outcomes and engage with real-life audiences.
+They undertake projects that involve complex issues, and in doing so, develop an understanding of what is possible and a belief that they can make a difference.
 We provide rich opportunities for the children to explore citizenship and real-life world issues, which at times they may have to grapple with to make sense of it.
 This, in turn, helps them to develop skills such as collaboration and communication, thus equipping them with the necessary skills for life in the 21st century.
-Across each year a number of high-quality core texts are used to bring the themes to life for our children and to promote a connectedness with the learning.
+Across each year a number of high-quality core texts are used to bring the themes and knowledge to life for our children and to promote a connectedness with the learning.

 Humanities within a global curriculum